 Handcrafting fine and one-of-a-kind (OOAK) jewelry can be one of the most involved yet personal and versatile of the production methods.
 Depending on materials and design, some methods of fine and OOAK jewelry production require specialized training/certification and expensive equipment.
 If you want to know how to start a handmade jewelry business, you may need to learn some of these methods, including:

 - Leather tooling

 If you’re not sure the route you want to go, consider starting with free online tutorials.
 Once you know which area you want to study, you can invest in paid classes or apprentice under an experienced craftsperson to expand your skill set.

 2. Handmade jewelry production: fashion and costume

+If you want to know how to start a handmade jewelry business without investing time and energy into new skills, there are other options.
 Handmade costume jewelry often involves the assembly of existing elements—chain, wire, beads, cast pendants, etc.—and doesn’t require special training or equipment beyond basic hand tools.

 This type of business is easier to scale, as you can purchase elements in bulk and create templates for assembly by hired production staff.

 If design and production are the elements of your business that bring you joy—and not the actual task of how to make jewelry—outsource or hire for other roles to help you scale the creative work.
 Biko founder Corrine reaches out to local universities with renowned fashion communication programs to find her interns.
 “I don’t ever look for anyone who’s interested in design,” she says.
 “What I need is someone to help me free up my time so that I can be designing more.”